madeslowly/slow-steps/README.md

 ## Jekyll Scaffolding

 How this repo is organised and what the various files are.
 All posts, layouts, includes, stylesheets, assets, and whatever else is grouped nicely under the root folder.
 The compiled Jekyll site outputs to `_site/`, which is never pushed to this repo, see https://www.gaitq.madeslowly.xyz/.
+General flow starts with a `.md` file in our root.
+With Front Matter, we declare our layout which points to a structural `.html` file in `_layouts`.
+From here, the layout file can call in data from our `_config.yml` with `{{ site.*variable* }}` and from any of our `YAML` files in `_data/file.yml` with `{{ site.data.*file*.*variable* }}`.
+The layout can also pull in other structural html snippets from `_includes` with `{% include *relative/path*/file.html %}`.

+It is worth noting that _include files can also perform the tasks just described.
+So, for example, when the `deafult.html` layout is executed (the penultimate step for *all* `.md` files), the `head.html` snippet is called, which in turn calls `og-meta.html`.
+Based on our sites settings and any relevant Front Matter belonging to the calling file, `og-meta.html` compiles all our `og:meta` tags and passes them to `head.html` which after adding further code, passes on to our default layout where it is placed at the top of our webpages `html`.

 ```
 https://github.com/madeslowly/GaitQ/
 |
-├─ _config.yml/                   # Jekyll build settings, site. ...
+├─ _config.yml/                   # Jekyll build settings and data, site.variable
 |
-├─ _data/                         # Site wide data, site.data. ...
+├─ _data/                         # Site wide data, site.data.variable
 |  |  |
-|  |  ├─ forms/                   # inputs for MailChimp forms, picked up by _includes/forms/mc-register.html
+|  |  ├─ forms/                   # inputs for MailChimp forms, picked up by _includes/forms/
 |  |
-|  ├─ copy.yml                    # Website copy picked up with {{ site.data.copy.ENV.NAME }}
+|  ├─ copy.yml                    # Website copy picked up with {{ site.data.copy.variable }}
 |  |
 |  ├─ menu.yml                    # Menu structure for GaitQ.com
 |